 WHAT WE DO (AND WHY)

 It’s no secret that society suffers from a justice gap: that is, a large unmet need for the assistance of lawyers.
 The lack of an entitlement to an attorney in civil cases leaves many people without legal help when facing serious legal challenges.
 For example, an astonishing 70 percent of Californians who go to family court don’t have a lawyer.
 Lack of legal representation is a burden both to those without counsel and to the courts.
 Legal aid organizations try to bridge this justice gap, but lack the finances to build the bridge to completion.
-Even without considering the reduced government funding of recent times, public law offices, prosecutors, city attorneys, the attorney general, and public defenders often struggle to assure adequate legal services.
+Even before the reduced government funding of recent times, public law offices, prosecutors, city attorneys, the attorney general, and public defenders often struggled to assure adequate legal services.

 At LfA, we seek to create the framework and support to enable legal nonprofits and public law offices to increase their legal manpower while simultaneously providing new attorneys with practical training and valuable exposure to society’s unmet legal needs.
 In doing this, our program implements a new model for legal education and enables an expanded affordable pool of legal manpower to meet critical societal needs.
+In addition, LfA enables new attorneys to be part of a movement, spearheaded by the Aspen Institute's Franklin Project, to improve citizenship through public service.
+LfA is proud to be a partner of the Franklin Project.

 HOW WE DO IT